Updated: Feb 2021

 3 Choose the type of files to copy to the cloud

 Staying in the RightBooth Folders settings, use the check boxes (alongside the cloud folder in the Folder table) to decide which type of event files will be uploaded to the cloud.
-In this example we have chosen to only upload Photo print layouts:
+In this example we have chosen to upload Photos and Photo thumbnails:

 Now make sure your computer is connected to the Internet and play the event.

 And each time a user capture photos, the resulting photo print layout will be:

 File uploads will happen 'behind the scenes' while RightBooth plays the event, and if you make your cloud folder accessible to your users they will be able to immediately view and access all the files on their own devices as they are created during the event.